poohcom1/twitter-art-tags/README.md

 A Greasemonkey script for caching and tagging images on Twitter.

-Reinterpretation of the [Twitter Art Collection](https://github.com/poohcom1/twitter-art-collection) web app.

 ## Installation

 0. Install Greasemonkey extension on Firefox if not already added.
 1. Find the latest [release](https://github.com/poohcom1/twitter-art-tags/releases).
-2. Copy the script from the release to and add it to Greasemonkey.
+2. Copy the script from the release and add it to Greasemonkey.

 ## Usage